In 2018 an estimated 14.2 million people were living in poverty in the UK, including more than 25% of children

 3. Reductions in urban social exclusion and inequality

-– A wide-ranging survey of national church leaders
+– A wide-ranging survey of regional church leaders across UK Christian traditions

-– Interviews with local church leaders and activists from a range of Christian traditions
+– Interviews with national church leaders from a range of Christian traditions

-As well as the case studies, Church Action Poverty is an official project partner.
+As well as being involved as a case study, Church Action Poverty is an official project partner.
 Church Action on Poverty is a national ecumenical Christian social justice charity, committed to tackling poverty in the UK.
 The charity works in partnership with churches and with people in poverty themselves to find solutions to poverty locally, nationally and globally.